fxlin/p3-tee/docs/quickerstart.md

 To run examples on the QEMU ARMv8 emulator, we need first build OP-TEE for QEMU that emulates ARMv8 and TrustZone.

+Recommended options:

+1. granger1/2.
-We recommend granger1/2.
-But you own Linux or Windows box also works, which must run Ubuntu 20.04.
+1. You own Linux or Windows box also works.
+Code builds faster than granger1/2.
+And you also have nice xterm.
+It must run Ubuntu 20.04.
 See [WSL](wsl-ubuntu-howto.md) and package dependencies [instruction](https://optee.readthedocs.io/en/latest/building/prerequisites.html).
 You also need ``sudo apt install python3-pycryptodome python-is-python3 python2``.

-You can install dependencies with this instruction.

 The following instructions assume `${OPTEE}` to be the top directory, e.g. `~/optee_qemuv8`